playtime-1967/goland/books/03-postgres.md

 Does not support true clustered indexes — the table (heap) is always unordered.
 Indexes are always separate from the table.

+index with included columns:
+in addition to storing the full row on the heap, This allows some queries to be answered by using the index alone, without having to look in the heap file.
+This can make some queries faster, but the duplication of data means the index uses more disk space and slows down writes.

 # Consider UUIDs as Promary key if: